 Individuals are subject to tax on gifts at the rate of 10% calculated on the market price of the gift.
+The tax is expected to be increased to 15% from January 2015.

-All Albanian and/or foreign individuals that own real estate property are subject to the annual tax on real estate.
-Such tax consists of the tax on building and the tax on agricultural land and is paid by the owner of the real estate.
+All Albanian and/or foreign individuals that own real estate property are subject to an annual tax on real estate.
+Such tax consists of a tax on building and a tax on agricultural land and is paid by the owner of the real estate.

-Tax on building is paid per square metre of the building, including the underground floors, and is proportional to the period of ownership.
+Tax on building is paid per square metre of the building, including underground floors, and is proportional to the period of ownership.
 Such tax varies depending on the district where the building is located.